-You must have completed the preliminary appeals process in order to proceed to an appeal hearing.
-We aim to complete the preliminary appeals process within five calendar weeks of receipt and then the appeals hearing within ten calendar weeks of receipt of the request.
+You must have completed the preliminary stage in order to proceed to an appeal hearing.
+We aim to complete the preliminary stage within six calendar weeks of receipt and then the appeals hearing within ten calendar weeks of receipt of the request.

-More information can be found in the JCQ A guide to the awarding bodies’ appeals processes.
+More information can be found in the JCQ appeals process document:

-Send your request for a preliminary appeal to the OCR Appeals team at firstname.lastname@example.org within 30 calendar days of receiving the outcome of the review of results or within two calendar weeks of receiving the malpractice or assessment decision.
+To begin the preliminary stage, please email your request to the OCR Appeals team at firstname.lastname@example.org within 30 calendar days of receiving the outcome of the review of results or within two calendar weeks of receiving the malpractice or assessment decision.
 Your request should clearly set out the grounds for appeal.

-The JCQ/App1 form in the JCQ A guide to the awarding bodies’ appeals processes can be used to form the basis of the appeal request.
+The JCQ/App1 form in the JCQ appeals process document can be used to form the basis of the appeal request.

 You will receive an acknowledgement to your appeal request within five working days of submitting the request.
-Please contact the Appeals team at email@example.com if you do not receive an acknowledgement.
+Please contact email@example.com if you do not receive an acknowledgement.

 All appeals correspondence will be sent using a secure file transfer system.
 The first time we contact you, we will send two emails – one notification email and one email with login details and a link to the file transfer system.
 This will allow you to access the correspondence we send you.

 When we receive an application, we check whether the appeal can be considered.
 This is based on the grounds put forward, whether a review of results has been completed and/or the timescale of the application.